garaio/DevCamp-AzureServerless/README.md

 ![](./Resources/LabArchitecture.png)

 # General Preparations
+## Azure Subscription
 You need to have your own Azure subscription to work with this lab.
 As a GARAIO employee you have these two possibilities for a subscription with sufficient budget:
 - MSDN Subscription: Go to http://my.visualstudio.com/benefits
 - Microsoft Azure Pass (ask DevCamp organisator for a Promo Code): Go to https://www.microsoftazurepass.com/

 By default, the MSDN-based subscription is tied to the organisation tenant.
 You can transfer it to a private directory to not pollute the organisations AD with e.g. App Registrations: [Manual](./Resources/Preparation_MSDN-Subscription.md).

+## Azure DevOps
+To setup the prepared application you need an Azure DevOps account/organisation with the same user account that you use for the Azure Portal with your Subscription.

+You can easily create a new account or add a private organisation if you use your work account.
+Start here: https://azure.microsoft.com/en-us/services/devops/
+* `Sign in to Azure DevOps` with your company account (or if you already have an account)
+* `Start free` if you don't yet have a login

 # Demo Application
 All code artefacts regarding the basic "Azure Serverless Application" you find in the folder `Foundation`.
 You can (but don't have to) build your realisations of the challenges based on this.
-It includes a "on-click-deployable" ARM template with usage as explained in the "Preparation" document of each track.
+It includes a completely automated deployment of all Azure resources (as explained in the "Preparation" document of each track).

 ![](./Resources/LabDemoUI-Overview.png)
 ![](./Resources/LabDemoUI-Persons.png)